 Replacing ‘I will…’ with ‘I am…’ not only highlights how proactive you are but also communicates that you take accountability very seriously.
 “I am going through your records as we speak” is manifold effective than “I will go through your records and see what can be done.”

-6) “This is why the policy exists.”
+What to say instead: “This is why the policy exists.”

 If ‘company policy’ is not just an excuse you are hiding behind, then there is definitely a reason behind why the policy exists in the first place.
 Policies, ideally, exist to empower agents to take decisions themselves.
 This means that the power to exercise it is with you rather than the policy driving your decisions.
 Communicate to your customers ‘the why’ behind a policy.
 Offer them an alternative.
 In case of exceptional situations, transfer your call to a manager or supervisor who can take a call on what the right course of action is.